tailscale/tailscale/README.md

 go install tailscale.com/cmd/tailscale{,d}
 ```

-We only support the latest Go release and any Go beta or release
+We only guarantee to support the latest Go release and any Go beta or
-candidate builds (currently Go 1.13.x or Go 1.14) in module mode.
-It
+release candidate builds (currently Go 1.14) in module mode.
+It might
-might work in earlier Go versions or in GOPATH mode, but we're making
+work in earlier Go versions or in GOPATH mode, but we're making no
-no effort to keep those working.
+effort to keep those working.

 ## Bugs